Dr. Ronald E. McNair Academic High School

-Dr. Ronald E. McNair Academic High School (often dubbed Academic previous to its dedication, or as McNair) is a magnet public high school located at 123 Coles Street in Jersey City, in Hudson County, United States.
+Dr. Ronald E. McNair Academic High School (often dubbed Academic previous to its dedication, or as McNair) is a magnet public high school located at 123 Coles Street in Jersey City, in Hudson County, in the U.S. state of New Jersey.
 The school is named in memory of Dr. Ronald E. McNair, the astronaut and scientist who died in the Space Shuttle Challenger disaster.
 McNair is part of the Jersey City Public Schools district.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1979 and is under Probationary Accreditation status as of 2022.

+Students seeking to attend the school or to transfer in must take the PSAT in order to be considered for attendance.
+Seeing as this is an AEP school, there is also a lengthy application process involved to attend.
+This includes a student's PSAT grade, middle school grades, teacher recommendations, attendance, as well as extracurriculars. in 2017, around the school received about 1000 applications from across Jersey City, and accepted about 240 of them.
+This resulted in an acceptance rate of about 24 percent.

-As of the 2021–22 school year, the school had an enrollment of 704 students and 49.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.4:1.
-There were 226 students (32.1% of enrollment) eligible for free lunch and 62 (8.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 698 students and 45.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 15.5:1.
+There were 171 students (24.5% of enrollment) eligible for free lunch and 66 (9.5% of students) eligible for reduced-cost lunch.

 The school offers a wide selection of Advanced Placement (AP) Courses, in addition to a standard curriculum that contains courses at the Honors level.
-21 AP courses were offered in 2010, with 897 students taking exams and 83.8% of those taking the exams scoring 3 or higher, more than quadruple the statewide average.
+In 2010, 21 AP courses were offered, with 897 students taking exams and 83.8% of those taking the exams scoring 3 or higher, more than quadruple the statewide average.
 Most electives are regular, unweighted classes.
-From 2008 to 2010, 100% of the class has graduated and in 2010 a full 100% of the student body indicated that they planned to attend a four-year college.
+From 2008 to 2010, 100% of the class has graduated and in 2010, a full 100% of the student body indicated that they planned to attend a four-year college.

 History

 The school originally opened as Academic High School in 1976 at 70 Sip Avenue in Jersey City.
 The school also rented a space in a Ukrainian building at 16 Bentley Ave on Bergen Avenue.
 The school's name was changed to honor the late astronaut in 1996.
-In 1997 the school moved to its new location at 123 Coles Street, due to safety and spacing reasons.
+In 1997, the school moved to its new location at 123 Coles Street, due to safety and spacing reasons.

 Beginning in the 2004–05 school year, the incoming class size was increased from 140 students to 200.

-In 2004, McNair Academic, the school's library was renamed in honor of teacher Vincent Russo.
-In May 2009, McNair lost Dr. Sara Solberg, a teacher of English, French, Shakespeare, and Mythology.
-The school opened a new stage in the Winter of 2010 named 'Sara's Stage' in her honor.
+In 2004, the school's library was renamed in honor of teacher Vincent Russo.
+In 2009, McNair lost Dr. Sara Solberg, a teacher of English, French, Shakespeare, and Mythology.
+The school opened a new stage in 2010 named 'Sara's Stage' in her honor.
+In 2023, the school's newly renovated gym was renamed in honor of Sharon Felton.
+Felton spent 38 years as a teacher and volleyball coach for the school before her retirement in 2013.